liveontologies/elk-reasoner/elk-distribution/src/main/resources/protege/README.txt

 REQUIREMENTS:

-ELK plug-in is tested to work with Protege v.4.1.
+ELK plug-in is tested to work with Protege ${protege.version}.
 It may work with other versions of Protege.

 INSTALLATION: